 BASIS Sustainable Sport Conference 2023 Reimagines The Future Of Sustainable Sport

-BASIS (the British Association for Sustainable Sport) logo BASIS held its annual conference on 25th April at Ashton Gate Stadium in Bristol, bringing together the leading voices in sport and sustainability for a day that ignited discussions for a reimagined future.
+BASIS held its annual conference on 25th April at Ashton Gate Stadium in Bristol, bringing together the leading voices in sport and sustainability for a day that ignited discussions for a reimagined future.

 The Conference registered over two hundred conference attendees for the first time, a sign of the growing importance of sustainability in the UK sports industry.
 Panel discussions, presentations and a keynote address featured a wide range of speakers from the world of sport and beyond.
 Topics for discussion included the relationship between sports and cities, sponsorship and reputational risk, and operational solutions to waste and packaging, while two new major initiatives were launched for the first time.
 Ashton Gate Stadium was a fitting venue for the day: Bristol was the first British city to be named European Green Capital, while Bristol City was ranked the Championship’s most environmentally sustainable club in the 2022 EFL Sports Positive League.

-A green globe The first panel drew on the experiences of its host city to discuss how sport can help cities achieve sustainability targets.
+The first panel drew on the experiences of its host city to discuss how sport can help cities achieve sustainability targets.
 Speakers emphasised how local authorities and sports clubs can support each other to improve health, community, and environmental outcomes.
 Peter Smith, Head of Change and Sustainability at Ashton Gate, focused on the importance of transparency and collaboration.
 “You will fail,” he said, “but learn and share as you go.”

 Keynote speaker Rob Hopkins, co-founder of The Transition Network and author of From What Is to What If, followed with an impassioned and thoughtful talk that asked the audience to ignite their imaginations to build a positive future.
 Using examples of sustainable initiatives across the world, he argued that solutions to the climate crisis already exist—and it’s up to us to use them.